 You can create an online store with applications like Shopify, 3dcart, and WooCommerce.
-Alternatively, you can sell on marketplaces such as Amazon, eBay, and Etsy.
+You can also sell on marketplaces such as Amazon, eBay, and Etsy.
 Some sellers enter the market by purchasing existing stores.

 Have you ever purchased an image or graphic for your website?
 I have and many.
 Creative stock includes photos, illustrations, graphics, video, and audio files.
 While many free creative stock sites exist, for example, Pixabay and Unsplash, just as many paid platforms appeal to buyers who want unique, high-quality original stock.
 Getty Images (iStock), Shutterstock (Bigstock and PremiumBeat), Fotolia by Adobe, and Creative Market sell royalty-free creative assets.

-Shutterstock states they have paid half a billion dollars to their worldwide community of contributors.
-Their competitors have paid millions too.
-These companies realize that to compete, they must continue to attract talent.
-You can apply to sell stock on these marketplaces and sell from your website using Payhip, Sellfy, and SendOwl.
+Shutterstock states that it has paid half a billion dollars to its worldwide community of contributors.
+Its competitors have paid millions too.
+You can apply to sell digital stock on marketplaces and sell from your website using software like Payhip, Sellfy, and SendOwl.

 Recurring passive income is a notch up from regular or one-time passive earnings.
-Products, services, and information can be packaged into subscriptions and memberships.
+Products, services, and information can be packaged into subscriptions and memberships for recurring residual income.
 For instance,

 - Bespoke Post members get a box of male-centric products monthly.

-- Stitch Fix sends their members a box of clothes and accessories to pick from and return.
+- Stitch Fix sends its members a box of clothes and accessories to pick from and return.